 Carnivale Settlers in United States in the 20th Century

-- Vito Carnivale, aged 24, who emigrated to the United States from S. Nicola, in 1902
+- Vito Carnivale, aged 24, who immigrated to the United States from S. Nicola, in 1902

-- Angelo Carnivale, aged 40, who emigrated to the United States from Pettoranello, Italy, in 1910
+- Angelo Carnivale, aged 40, who immigrated to the United States from Pettoranello, Italy, in 1910

 - Guiseppe Carnivale, aged 29, who settled in America from Pico, Italy, in 1910